spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-When you finish the *Setup Behaviour* step, make sure that the `NoShipment` shipment method is selected automatically while ordering only a gift card.
+When you finish the [Setup Behaviour](#install-the-required-modules-using-composer) step, make sure that the `NoShipment` shipment method is selected automatically while ordering only a gift card.

 {% endinfo_block %}

-#### Gift Card usage process
+### 3) Set up the Gift Card usage process

 Extend your project with the following configuration.